 At BCBSRI, the Stanford- and West Point-educated Wray oversees all departments responsible for technology, operations and customer service.
 Before moving into health care, he served in a variety of capacities at Citizens Financial Group, and capped his 16-year stint there in the position of vice chairman and CIO.
 He will be among a panel of health care experts speaking at the MIT Sloan CIO Symposium May 18.

-guy like you doing in the health care industry?
+doing in the health care industry?

-Wray: I basically solve problems for money.
+William Wray: I basically solve problems for money.
 It doesn't matter to me whether they are technology problems or operations problems or service problems.
 And what I found is, the things that work in financial services for the most part work in health care, with a few interesting wrinkles.
 In fact, the health care industry can learn a lot from what other industries have had to do in the way of problem-solving and operational excellence.

 Describe what you found when you got to BCBSRI in 2009.